Last updated: November 6, 2018

 I checked 4 or 5 stores across all the Canadian sites and they had an equivalent or better cash back rate every time.
-And, if you refer some friends, they will throw in 15% of your friend's cash back as an additional credit to you.
+And, if you refer some friends, they'll throw in 15% of your friend's cash back as an additional credit to you.

-It's good to have more than one major player in the cash back game so there are more stores to choose from and you can choose the higher cash back rate between the two of them.
+It's good to have more than 1 major player in the cash back game so there are more stores available and you can choose the higher cash back rate between them.

-4) MBNA Rewards Mall
+4) MBNA SmartCash Mall

-In addition to the regular points you get when making purchases, they decided to launch an eMall that is exclusive to their cardholders.
-It works just like a cash back site except for the extra money gets credited to your rewards balance on top of the 1% you're already earning.
+In addition to the regular points you get when making purchases, they've also launched an eMall exclusive to their cardholders.
+It works just like a cash back site except the extra money gets credited to your rewards balance on top of the 1% you're already earning.

 What makes this a good deal is that I noticed some of the cash back rates they offer are higher than what other sites are offering.
-Some are lower as well, but it is a decent alternative and the convenience of not having another account to manage on top of your credit card rewards can be a definite plus.
+Some are lower as well, but it's a decent alternative and the convenience of not having another account to manage on top of your credit card rewards can be a definite plus.

 USA & Other Cash Back Sites

-And some of them even list some Canadian stores as well so you might want to check your favourite one of these as well before making a purchase at a Canadian store.
+And some of them even list Canadian stores as well so you might want to check your favourite stores before making a purchase.